Avisaurus: Classification

-The paper by Brett-Surman and Paul in 1985 explicitly considered the possibility that A. archibaldi was an enantiornithine.
+Brett-Surman and Paul (1985) explicitly considered the possibility that A. archibaldi was an enantiornithine.
 The authors described and named UCMP 117600 formally, but they looked at other enantiornithine material, including the "metatarsus" PVL 4690 from Argentina.
 The authors assigned this latter fossil to Avisaurus sp.
 From this they concluded that members of the genus Avisaurus existed in both North and South America in the Late Cretaceous.
 Moreover, the authors concluded that the length/width ratio and degree of metacarpal fusion of these bones were more like those of non — avian dinosaurs.
 A terrestrial dinosaur genus in both continents would then support Brett — Surman's theory that there had been a land connection between the two continents.

 Further discoveries and further study by Chiappe showed that all of the material belonged to enantiornithine birds, and PVL 4690 was given its own genus Soroavisaurus.

-Paleoenvironment
+Paleoenvironment and paleobiology

-Avisaurus is known from the humid low-lying swamps, lakes, and river basins of the western shore of the Western Interior Seaway, Hell Creek Formation, and from the much more arid uplands between that area and the Cordilleran Overthrust Belt which eventually formed the Rocky Mountains.
+Avisaurus remains fossilized in the humid low-lying swamps, lakes, and river basins of the western shore of the Western Interior Seaway, Hell Creek Formation.

-In those flooded coastal wooded plains with predominantly coniferous trees and flowering bush Avisaurus were hunting.
-A strong tarsus of Avisaurus with inwardly curved claws resembles that of eudromaeosaurs.
-With these claws, they could grab and hold prey, presumably having a resemblance to modern raptors.
+Inwardly curved claws of the Avisaurus tarsis resemble those of eudromaeosaurs, indicating that it was predatory.
+It likely preyed on other vertebrates, with similarity to some modern raptors.